 “The medical profession has come a long way in recognising the healing benefits of art.
 My hope is that someday art will be considered as significant in everyone’s lives as breathing fresh air, eating clean foods, and performing physical exercise.”
 Renée Phillips

-The submitted artworks will be exhibited on a regular basis, including travelling exhibitions, and published at the competition’s website.
-The best artworks will receive wide publicity and will be displayed in public places, as well as in medical institutions.
+The submitted artworks is exhibited on a regular basis, including travelling exhibitions, and published at the competition’s website.
+The best artworks received wide publicity and was displayed in public places, as well as in medical institutions.

 “Colour provokes a psychic vibration.
 Colour hides a power still unknown but real, which acts on every part of the human body.”
 Wassily Kandinsky